 Our Robotics Program is Out of this World

 The middle school Innovation Period capitalizes on a boy’s natural inclination for tinkering, designing, building, and creating because we know that boys learn best when they are involved in hands-on activities.
-During our Innovation Period we offer courses based on STEAM (Science, Technology, Engineering, Arts, and Mathematics) principles, focussing on essential 21st-century skills including critical thinking, creativity, intellectual risk-taking and collaboration.
-What sounds better than coming to school and playing with power tools, building robots, throwing things off of the roof, animating your own cartoons or designing roller coasters?
+During our Innovation Period, we offer courses based on STEAM (Science, Technology, Engineering, Arts, and Mathematics) principles, focussing on essential 21st-century skills, including critical thinking, creativity, intellectual risk-taking and collaboration.
+What sounds better than coming to school and playing with power tools, building robots, throwing things off the roof, animating your own cartoons, or designing roller coasters?
 During our Innovation Period, students have the opportunity to do all of those things and much more – with adult supervision, of course.

 A Winning Tradition

 Over the years, BL has earned over 60 championships in eight different sports.
 But it's not just the titles and awards that make BL athletes stand out, it’s the grit, teamwork, and sportsmanship our athletes display on and off the field.
 And our Laker spirit is unmatched.
 To say that most schools have a great student section may be true, but the Boys’ Latin student section is a strong symbol of community.
 Attend any BL sporting event, and you will witness a sea of students in maroon & white, supporting and cheering on fellow classmates.